One of the most powerful features of Printess are Styles.

 The Style Wizard is a great way to create Styles in conjunction with Form Fields, while simultaneously learning a lot about how Styles are used to create great user experiences.

-Press the Style Wizard button on the toolbar or inside of the Style tab to open the Style Wizard.
+Press the Style Wizard button icon on the toolbar or inside of the Style tab to open the Style Wizard.
 From here, just select an example to insert and enter names for the respective Style and Form Field that the Style Wizard will create.

-Once created you can apply the Style to another compatible frame by simply selecting the frame and adding the Style to the frame with the Style Selector drop-down menu in the Position tab:
+Once created you can apply the Style to another compatible frame by simply selecting the frame and adding the Style to the frame with the Style Selector drop-down menu in the Position icon tab:

 Styles can be made conditional.
 Read more about conditional styles here!